godatadriven/godatadriven-blog/content/installing-cloudera-on-azure-1.md

 Latex:

 <span class="lead">
-Recently, GoDataDriven experimented with installing a Cloudera cluster on Microsoft Azure.
-In this article we provide some information about the use case, the design we implemented and some basic information about Microsoft Azure.
-We discuss how you can install Cloudera on Azure and what best practices we saw when installing a distributed system on Azure.
+Recently, GoDataDriven installed a Cloudera cluster on Microsoft Azure.
+In this article we provide some information about the use case, the implemented design and some basic information about Microsoft Azure.
+We discuss how you can install Cloudera on Azure and share best-practices about installing a distributed system on Azure.
 </span>

 ### Introduction